Persper/drepo-gitlab/doc/user/project/pipelines/schedules.md

 ![Schedules list](img/pipeline_schedules_ownership.png)

 > **Note:**
-When the owner of the schedule doesn't have an ability to create pipelines on the target branch (e.g. being blocked/removed from the project, the tartget branches or tags become protected, etc), the pipeilne schedule will stop creating a new pipeline.
+When the owner of the schedule doesn't have the ability to create pipelines on the target branch (e.g. the owner is blocked/removed from the project, the target branch or tag is set protected, etc), the schedule will stop creating new pipelines.
-In this case, someone from the same project with the right permission has to takeover the ownership to recovert the situation.
+In this case, someone with the right privilege has to take over the ownership of the schedule.

 ## Advanced admin configuration